 13. Any Club failing to collect Honour Certificates, League Trophies or replica trophies from the Annual Prize Presentation will result in the League Committee having the power to dispose of them as they see fit.

 14. Any club having more than one green must stipulate before the season which one they intend to use for all League and Cup Matches.

 15. TRANSFERS.
 Pending the player being a fully paid up member of the club he/she is leaving.
 Having deposited their membership fee with the club to whom they are transferring, obtained the support of both clubs in writing, evidence of which shall be provided to the Association Secretary.
 A fee of £5 is payable by the club to whom the player is transferring, and must be deposited with the Association Secretary to complete the transfer.
-The player does not participate during the current league programme for their new club on a green they have already played on in a League match, either A or B. Any player appearing in League or Cup matches for two clubs in the same season shall be suspended for a period of time to be determined by the League Management Committee.
+The player does not participate during the current league programme for their new club in an away fixture on a green they have already played on in a League match, either A or B. Any player appearing in League or Cup matches for two clubs in the same season shall be suspended for a period of time to be determined by the League Management Committee.
 This does not apply to an authorised transfer.
 A player appearing for a second club without being transferred will forfeit the game 21.0 to his opponent.
 No transfers allowed after 31st July.